OwnMarket/SmartContracts/docs/CHXFunctionalSpecification.md

 - `batchIncreaseApproval`
 - `batchDecreaseApproval`

-These functions are looping over passed arrays of addresses/values and invoking equivalent standard ERC20 non-batch function in each iteration.
+These functions are iterating over passed arrays of addresses/values and invoking equivalent standard ERC20 non-batch function in each iteration.

 ### Restricted transfers during token sale

-Initial CHX token distribution will be done trough token sale process, which requires transfers have to be disabled for general public until the tokens sale is complete.
+Initial CHX token distribution will be done trough token sale process, which requires transfers to be disabled for general public until the tokens sale is complete.
 To achieve this, `CHXToken` inherits from `SaleAware` contract.

 The purpose of `SaleAware` contract is to provide token sale related information/rules in an isolated way, which prevents pollution of the `CHXToken` code.

 `SaleAware` contract provides following functionality:

 - Token sale state (`tokenSaleClosed` state variable) and a way for token sale contract (`tokenSaleContract` state variable) to inform about token sale being closed (`closeTokenSale` function).
 - Function modifiers for restricting or preventing the function invocation depending on the state of the token sale (`onlyTokenSaleContract`, `restrictedDuringTokenSale`, `onlyDuringTokenSale`, `onlyAfterTokenSale`).
-This is used to enable token sale contract to execute transfers during token sale, which is needed for moving tokens to investors' addresses in exchange for received Ether.
+This is used to enable token sale contract to execute transfers during token sale, which is needed for sending tokens to investors' addresses in exchange for received Ether.
-- Returning tokens for Ether refund. (more information will be provided in `CHXTokenSale` spec)
+- Returning tokens for Ether refund. (more information will be provided in `CHXTokenSale` part below)

-### Draining of stray Ether and other ERC20 tokens
+### Draining stray Ether and other ERC20 tokens

 During the token sale, investors will send Ether to `CHXTokenSale` contract.
 However, `CHXToken` contract is not supposed to ever receive any Ether or other tokens.
 To prevent mistakenly sent Ether or tokens from being locked in `CHXToken` forever, two functions are provided to enable token contract owner to drain Ether or other ERC20 compatible tokens from `CHXToken` address.